$300 for up to 6 lessons during the 14-week timeframe of the semester.

-Tuition for the Fall 2021 semester is $450 per student.
+Tuition for the Spring 2022 semester is $300 per student.
 This payment reserves the student’s lesson time on the weekly schedule.
 I do not charge a materials fee or a registration fee.

-Payment is accepted by check (made payable to “Lisa Gilbert” only), cash, or online (via the link on the invoice only).
-50% is due on August 7, 2021 and the remaining 50% is due on October 1, 2021.
-A monthly late charge of $5 will be added to unpaid balances following these dates.
+Payment is accepted by check (made payable to “Lisa Gilbert” only) or cash.
+The amount is due in full by February 28, 2022.
+A monthly late charge of $5 will be added to unpaid balances following this date.

 Once paid, lessons are nonrefundable.
 The only exception to this policy is for cases of serious illness, defined as the inability to attend lessons for 3 or more consecutive weeks due to a medical issue.
 If this occurs, parents should offer written notification accompanied by a doctor’s note for consideration of a partial refund.

-The default location for Fall 2021 lessons will be online, via FaceTime or Skype.
+The default location for Spring 2022 lessons will be online, via FaceTime or Skype.
 Learn more about online lessons here.

 Depending on local pandemic conditions, as well as the vaccination status of students, it may be possible to hold certain lessons in-person.
 This determination ultimately rests with the studio but will be made in concert with families.
 Our #1 goal is to keep everyone safe.

-All Fall 2021 lessons are scheduled for 45 minutes.
+All Spring 2022 lessons are scheduled for 45 minutes.

 Please note this time may vary slightly (2-3 minutes more or less) depending on the time it takes to connect virtually – think of this as similar to the time we normally took in person with one student arriving, another leaving, and conversations happening in the living room.
 I do my best to make sure everyone gets their full lesson time!